-The vast majority of stakeholder groups and resident hunters consulted through meetings and hunter surveys supported an exclusive "4-point or greater" season across the Kootenay-Boundary.
-This option was identified as a means to maintain or achieve target buck ratios, while maintaining hunting opportunity, recognizing that this season would not likely increase mule deer population trends.
+The vast majority of stakeholder groups and resident hunters consulted through meetings and hunter surveys support an exclusive "4-point or greater" season across the Kootenay-Boundary.
+This option was identified as a means to achieve target buck ratios, while maintaining hunting opportunity, recognizing this season would not likely change mule deer population trends.
 An exclusive "4-point or greater" season would likely reduce mule deer hunters by 15-20% in the Kootenay-Boundary, compared to the current seasons which include any-buck opportunities.

-Based on the evaluation of trade-offs among different hunting, this plan recommends a "4-point or greater" season for 2014.
+Based on the evaluation of trade-offs among different hunting seasons and strong support for an exclusive "4-point or greater" season from most stakeholders, this plan recommends a "4-point or greater" season for 2014.
 Different closing dates were suggested by stakeholders and FLNRO staff recommended a closing date of November 10th to allow hunting opportunity in November when demand is highest and to align season dates with the Okanagan.
 There was consensus among stakeholders that increasing mule deer populations would enhance hunting opportunity and hence specific actions are recommended to increase populations.
-Only actions supported by provincial policy and that have potential to increase mule deer survival and recruitment (based on current science) are recommended in this plan.
+Only actions supported by provincial policy that have potential to increase mule deer survival and recruitment based on available science are recommended in this plan.